DouglasCMueller/sequelizedBurger/README.md

-# Eat Da Burger! 🍔
+# Eat Da Burger! 🍔 Sequelized
-Node Express Handlebars
+Node Express Handlebars Sequelize MySQL2

-A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Uses Node and MySQL to query and route data in your app, and Handlebars to generate HTML.
+A burger logger with Sequelize, MySQL, Node, Express, Handlebars.
+Uses Node and MySQL with Sequelize to query and route data in your app, and Handlebars to generate HTML.

 ####How it works: